V01D-NULL/skyEM/README.md

 # Disclaimer
 - This project is NOT finished -> ((VERY) Early stage of development - Do not expect flawless and pretty formatted code)
 - This code may break your device if you are not carefull, the author of this assumes no liability.
+- I am still learning assembly, and this project is intended to help me expand my knowledge.
+(If you find malformed code, feel free to open an issue or contribute to the project)

 # Honourable mentions
 - Michael Petch who's answer on this stackoverflow thread helped me address more than 512 bytes after I tried alot of stuff (https://stackoverflow.com/questions/53858770/how-to-fix-os-asm113-error-times-value-138-is-negative-in-assembly-languag)